Spiderpig86/blog/drafts/My Scrappy Way of Getting Things Done [PENDING].md

 ## Is this approach for you?

 I can't speak for everyone, but I can speak for myself and say that I have spent more time getting my work done rather than tinkering with my schedule after trying this method for eight months.
 Without the app's complexity getting in the way, you can focus on the things that matter most.

+If this approach sounds interesting or it may work for you, definitely try it out 🚀.
+I'd love to hear how it works for you.
+Did it help you do more or remember more?
+Did it slow things down?